 The famous salt beef bagel on Brick Lane in East London gets a reputation for being a cheap quick bite at just £3.50, just don’t be put off by the queue!

-Another way to have a quick bite is to eat on a local market.
+Another way to have a quick bite is to eat at a local London restaurant.
 There are many around the city, but our favorites are:

-If you happen to be around… stop there and grab your meal!
+If you happen to be around… stop there and grab your meal, or explore a nearby arcade food hall for even more diverse culinary experiences.

 7. Sweet treats